 An apprenticeship requires an apprentice to learn job-specific skills with experienced staff alongside study during the week.
 An apprentice, will regularly go to a college or training organisation one day a week to learn the theory behind the practical things they have worked on with you throughout the week.

 Apprenticeships must last for at least a year.
 They can last up to 5 years depending on the level the apprentice is studying – you can train an apprentices up to degree level.

 If you are interested in hiring an Apprentice, there a few steps you need to take.

-- Find an organisation that offers training for the apprenticeship framework or standard you’ve chosen – there are many apprenticeship providers in Chesterfield
+- Find an organisation that offers training for the apprenticeship framework or standard you’ve chosen – there are many apprenticeship providers in Chesterfield.

-- Check what funding is available
+- Check what apprenticeship funding is available

 - Advertise your apprenticeship – your training organisation will do this for you through the find an apprenticeship